Forward-KL Convergence of Time-Inhomogeneous Langevin Diffusions: Theoretical Analysis

 \subsubsection{Posteriors in Bayesian Inverse Problems}

 As an important special case, we consider the posterior distributions that arise in the context of Bayesian inverse problems.
 The analysis in this section is different to that in~\cref{sssec:geometric tempering,ssec:dilation,sssec:daz,sssec:convolutional path}: Instead of showing that a particular path is valid, we show that such posteriors inherit the properties of a valid path if the prior is such a valid path.
+In this context annealing schemes have also been applied in the literature, \cf~\citep{xun2025posterior,habring2025diffusionjournal,blumenthal2025fast}.

 In Bayesian inverse problems, one is interested in sampling from posterior distributions

 where $y$ is some known data.
 In many relevant settings, such as medical imaging, microscopy, and astronomy, the relationship between the data \( y \) and the data-generating and unknown signal \( x \) can be modeled as $y = Ax + \epsilon$ where $\epsilon \sim \Nc(0,\sigma^2)$ with $\sigma^2$ the variance of the additive Gaussian noise.
 In this case, the \emph{likelihood} admits the density